danielsaidi/OnboardingKit/README.md

 OnboardingKit is a Swift SDK that helps you create great onboarding experiences in `Swift` and `SwiftUI`.

-The result can look like this, or completely different:

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>